GGP1/GGP1.github.io/content/posts/cryptoeconomics.md

 ## Blockchain

-A blockchain is a [**distributed ledger**](https://en.wikipedia.org/wiki/Distributed_ledger) (append-only database) managed by a decentralized network that stores transactions grouped in blocks, each block is linked to the previous one in the chain.
-A block contains:
+A blockchain is a [**distributed ledger**](https://en.wikipedia.org/wiki/Distributed_ledger) (append-only database) managed by a decentralized network that stores information (typically transactions) grouped in blocks.
+Each block is linked to the previous one in the chain and contains:

 - a *hash*[^3] of the current block's content
 - the hash of the previous block